An overview of all configuration options in the Nette Framework.

 more information see CSP documentation.

-You can define your HTTP proxy, so that HTTP request's remote address and remote host will be correct. http: proxy: 127.0.0.1 # IP address, range, hostname or array of these values
+You can define your HTTP proxy so that HTTP request's remote address and the remote host will be correct. http: proxy: 127.0.0.1 # IP address, range, hostname or array of these values

 You can turn on and off XHTML rendering mode and register custom Latte tags.
 Custom tags may be passed either as a class name or as a service reference.
 The default called method is